ibm-cloud-docs/citrix-netscaler-vpx/terminology.md

 ### Virtual IP (VIP)
 {: #virtual-ip-vip-}

 A VIP is an IP address to which a client sends requests.
-The NetScaler terminated the client connection at the VIP and then initiates a connection with a server configured in the load balancing service.
+The NetScaler terminates the client connection at the VIP and then initiates a connection with a server configured in the load balancing service.
 This can be either a public IP address for public (internet) traffic, or a private IP address for private (intranet) traffic.

 ### Virtual server
 {: #virtual-server}

-A Virtual Server, in load balancing terms, refers to the combination of the IP address, port, and protocol to which an IP client connects and where traffic requests are sent for a particular application that is being load-balanced by the NetScaler.
+A virtual server, in load balancing terms, refers to the combination of the IP address, port, and protocol to which an IP client connects and where traffic requests are sent for a particular application that is being load-balanced by the NetScaler.

 ### Service
 {: #service}

 The combination of IP address, port, and protocol used to route requests to a specific server.
-A Service, once configured, must later be associated to a Virtual Server.
+A service, once configured, must later be associated to a virtual server.

 ### Server object
 {: #server-object}